revanthj/AmesHousingPrices/README.md

 * Visualize distribution of SalePrice to check for skewness in data.
 If skew present, data has to be transformed since linear models require normal distribution.

 * Find coorelation between features and SalePrice.
-There are 2 correlations Pearson's and Spearman's.
+There are 2 correlation coefficients **Pearson's and Spearman's**.
-  * Pearson's correlation assumes linear relationship between variables.
+  * Pearson's coefficient assumes linear relationship between variables.
-  * Spearman's correlation does not assume linear relationship between variables.
+  * Spearman's coefficient does not assume linear relationship between variables.

 * Pick features that have high correlation with SalePrice.
 Then, check for multi collinearity between selected features and eliminate redundancy.